studioplaynl/ARTWORLD_client/docs_files_md/3-features/done/User-can-change-name.md

 ---
-title: "Feature: user can change name"
+title: 'Feature: user can change name'
-date: "2023-08-15"
+date: '2023-08-15'
 ---

-user\_name cannot be changed, but display\_name can
+user_name cannot be changed, but display_name can

-User can change display\_name once, if there is a mistake admin or moderator can change it to "", then the user can set it's display\_name again
+User can change display_name once, if there is a mistake admin or moderator can change it to "", then the user can set it's display_name again

-* * *
+---

-display\_name shown in:
+display_name shown in:

 - itemsBar > profile.svelte